 • Following are the Member Personal Banker PIB screens that are used to define PIB at a membership level.
-(Credit unions can also control PIB at the credit union level with other similar screens, which are accessed via Online Banking VMS Configuration on the Internet Member Services Config (MNCNFE) menu.
+(Credit unions can also control PIB at the credit union level with other similar screens, which are accessed via Tool #569 Online/Mobile/Text Banking VMS Config.